 Although scientists are leading the way in tackling ocean pollution with these technologies, there are many simple ways you can help to keep the ocean clean.
 Some ways to do this include avoiding plastic products and ocean-harming products.
 Alternatives to everyday wares like sunscreen deemed safe for the ocean and glass straws can go a long way.

 More ways you can help include demanding plastic-free alternatives in your communities and voting on ocean-related issues.
+You can also consider doing a service trip for your next vacation dedicated to cleaning up the ocean.
 Taking small steps like these can go a long way towards positively impacting marine life.

 The next time you visit a beach destination, remember to be mindful of the ways you can help prevent ocean pollution.
 Always remove trash and leave the beach in better condition than how you found it.